 On January 13, 2016, the IASB issued IFRS 16 - Leases ("IFRS 16").
-IFRS 16 supersedes IAS 17 - Leases ("IAS 17"), IFRIC 4 - Determining whether an Arrangement contains a Lease ("IFRIC 4"), SIC-15 - Operating Leases - Incentives and SIC-27 - Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+IFRS 16 supersedes IAS 17 - Leases ("IAS 17"), IFRIC 4 - Determining whether an Arrangement contains a Lease ("IFRIC 4"), SIC-15 - Operating Leases - Incentives, and SIC-27 - Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
 IFRS 16 contains a single lessee accounting model, which eliminates the distinction between operating and finance leases from the perspective of the lessee.
 All contracts that meet the definition of a lease, other than short term leases and leases of low value items for which a lessee has the option not to apply the measurement and presentation requirements of IFRS 16, are recorded in the statement of financial position with a right-of-use asset and a corresponding liability.
-The asset is subsequently accounted for as property, plant and equipment or investment property and the liability is unwound using the interest rate inherent in the lease.
+The asset is subsequently accounted for as property, plant and equipment or investment property and the liability is unwound using the rate implicit in the lease or, if that rate cannot be readily determined, the lessee's incremental borrowing rate.
 The accounting requirements from the perspective of the lessor remains largely in line with previous IAS 17 requirements.